hypertrack/ridesharing-firebase/README.md

 firebase login
 firebase use --add
 ```
-Select the project from dropdown menu
+Select the project from dropdown menu.
+You can use any alias for the project.

 4. Install function dependencies